Funding for community participation

 Centrelink offers various payments for individuals over 16:

-- Youth Allowance: financial assistance for young people who are studying, training, or looking for work.
+- Youth Allowance: Financial assistance for young people who are studying, training, or looking for work.

-- Youth Disability Supplement: additional financial support for areas covered by the Youth Allowance for young people with a disability
+- Youth Disability Supplement: Additional financial support for areas covered by the Youth Allowance for young people with a disability

-- JobSeeker Payment: financial support for individuals who are unemployed and looking for work.
+- JobSeeker Payment: Financial support for individuals who are unemployed and looking for work.